Exclusive: Goldman Sachs to raise $8 billion for new buyout fund - sources

 Like its last fund - West Street Capital Partners VII that raised about $7 billion in 2017 - the new fund will seek capital from both intuitional investors and the bank's own employees, said the person.

-Goldman didn't respond to a request for comment.
+Goldman declined to comment.
 The sources declined to be identified as they were not authorized to speak to the media.

 Goldman's private equity arm, established in 1986, has been managed by its merchant banking division.
 It has raised about $47 billion since inception across eight funds, according to industry data provider Preqin.